 The hallway is sort of like two or three rooms of its own.
 It’s 33 feet from the laundry nook to our master bedroom, and there are a whole lotta doorways (eight) and lights (three) to cut in around.
 I don’t usually mind cutting in too much though.
 It’s tedious, but it makes me feel accomplished if that makes sense.
 As I go I’m all “three doorways down, five to go – turtle power!”
 I also ponder things like why mashed potatoes and milkshakes have so many calories while things like celery and water have virtually none.
 Or why there’s not one cheat day each year when everyone can magically consume anything they want and not gain any weight.
 My pregnant mind clearly puts a lot of thought into food.

 Clara also got in the action.
 Not by painting, but by lending positive vibes, singing various Frozen songs, and dancing around with a giant piece of ribbon like a tiny color guard.

 All told, it was around five hours of cutting in across two days (it took two coats) and John swooped in to do the rolling, which also took two coats but went quite a bit faster (maybe three hours total across two days?).
-I thought of a few painting tips to share with you guys as I went, so here they are:
+I thought of a few painting tips from Chester County painting contractors to share with you guys as I went, so here they are:

 - Even if you can reach up and roll the high parts without an extension pole, it’s a lot easier on the ol’ back if you break one out.